NuGet/NuGetDocs/site/Docs/Working-Specs/Static-Analysis-In-Gallery.markdown

 This is because the package has a dependency on jQuery which conflicts with the jQuery version that comes with MVC template.
 Such issues can be caught before hand with a static analysis rule.

 4. Making sure the dependencies of the package are compatible with each other.
+5. Makinng sure if the target framework of the parent and the child matches.
+We have seen cases where package install fails and rolls back when the target framework of child didn't match the current project.
-5. Making sure that the LOC package versions are also uploaded with new ENU package version.
+6. Making sure that the LOC package versions are also uploaded with new ENU package version.

  Example:
   We once had a support request where the zh-Hans locale version of 'Microsoft.AspNet.Providers.Core' package was missing for it's latest stable version and we had to pushed the LOC packages latter.
+7. Other rules like : License checks and EULA validations, outdated dependencies and strong version cap ?

 Note : We already have most of the rules implemented and they are being used for our internal packages.